llvm-project-tlp/llvm-test-suite/Fortran/gfortran/README.md

 | `<disabled-on>`| A space-separated list of targets on which the test is disabled.
 Each element of the list will be a regular expression that is expected to match an LLVM target triple.

 The test files should be kept in sync with gfortran.
-This needs to be done manually periodically.
-When this is done, `utils/update-test-config.py` must be run.
-Simply running `update-test-config.py` in the root of the test suite is sufficient to update the tests.
-The `-h` switch can be provided for additional options.
+This has to be done manually.
+When performing this update, the test configuration files must be regenerated.
+This can be done by running `update-test-config.py` in the root of the test suite.
+The `-h` switch can be provided to the scriipt for additional options.

 The test files in `regression` and `torture` *must not* be modified.